PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 11:40:21
+Last updated: 2024-04-09 11:40:53
-Random Quote: Ted, no!
-You never break up a girl fight!
-Never! - Barney Stinson
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher